hastec-fr/apash/README.md

   trim "    This is the end.    "
 ```
 Just keep in mind, that aliases are useful for your prompt but (depending of the shell) they cannot be exported.
-By example for bash, you should declare again the alias from subscript or activate the shell option on your own (remains not recommended for portability):
+By example for bash, you should declare again the alias from subscript or activate the shell option on your own:
 ```bash
   shopt -s expand_aliases
 ```
 <div align="right">[ <a href="#apash-top">↑ Back to top ↑</a> ]</div>

-## <a id="container" ></a> 🐳 Container
+## <a id="containers" ></a> 🐳 Containers
 ### Interactive shell
 If you don't want to install apash but test it quickly, you can pull its containers on [docker hub](https://hub.docker.com/r/hastec/apash).
 Default is bash, but you can get zsh too.